JvanKatwijk/qt-dab/README.md

 (Note: our NPO is not that advanced that it provides EPG/SPI data, so the development and testing uses file input).

+Note however, that in general it may take some time before sufficient EPG/SPI data is read in for the above mentioned functionality to be operational.

 SNR
 -------------------------------------------------------------------------

-Clicking with the mouse on the SNR icon controls the visibility of the snr-window.
-The snr window shows  the SNR of the current signal over time.
+Clicking with the mouse on the SNR icon on the main window controls the visibility of the **snr-window**.
+The snr-window shows  the SNR of the current signal over time.
-The setting is such that the screen shows app 2 minutes of snr measurements.
+The setting is such that the screen shows app 2 minutes of subsequent snr measurements.
 It was - long time ago - included when I was exercizing different antenans.

 ![7.2](/res/read_me/snr-window.png?raw=true)